 - Hope Valley Climate Action Travelling Light Project

 - Considering access opportunities arising from the new right to roam campaign, landscapes review and environmental land management scheme

 - Identifying access improvements and supporting efforts to secure contributions to the Access Fund

-- Contributing towards further development of Miles without Stiles easy access routes and accessibility improvements with partners
+- Contributing towards further development of Miles without Stiles easy access routes and accessibility improvements to include Anniversary Gates with partners

-- Inputting to the review and any asset disposal proposals from the National Park Authority to ensure safeguarding of access and recreation arrangements and potential
+- Inputting to asset disposal proposals from the National Park Authority to ensure safeguarding of access and recreation arrangements and potential

 - Involvement in landscape and other partnerships and the protection and promotion of countryside assets

 - Climate change – active and sustainable travel, including Derbyshire’s Walking and Riding networks

 - Input to the D2N2 Local Cycling and Walking Infrastructure Plan